raspberrypilearning/naughty-and-nice/en/step_6.md

 ## Cleaning up the tweets

-At the moment the tweets you have collected contain information we'd rather not include when running a sentiment analysis.
-This includes any @mentions, any URLs and any punctuation.
-So the next step is to strip that information out of the tweets, leaving only the words and the emojis.
+At the moment the tweets you have collected contain information we don't want to include in the sentiment analysis, such as any @mentions, URLs, and punctuation.
+So the next step is to strip the tweets of that information, leaving only the words and the emojis.

 - Start by creating a new function called `clean_tweets`.
-This can go just above your `##EXECUTE THE PROGRAM` section.
+It can go just above your `##EXECUTE THE PROGRAM` section.

 ```python
 def clean_tweets(tweets):
 ```

-- The easiest way to remove these strings from the tweets is to use regex.
-Go back up to the top of your code and add the following into your imports.
+- The easiest way to remove these strings from the tweets is to use regular expressions (or regex).
+Go back up to the top of your program, and add the `re` module to your imports:

 ```python
 import re
 ```

-The collapsed section below provides details on how to use regex to remove words beginning with a certain string.
+The collapsible section below provides details on how to use regex to remove words beginning with a certain string.

 --- collapse ---
 ---
 title: Removing strings based on their beginning
 ---
-Here is a simple string.
+Here is a simple string:
 ```python
 my_string = "The price of milk is £0.45 a pint"
 ```
 Now imagine you wanted to remove the `£0.45` from the above string.

-- Start by removing the `£` sign, using the `re.sub` method to replace it with an empty string..
+- Start by removing the `£` sign, using the `re.sub` method to replace it with an empty string.

 ```python
 re.sub(r'£', '', my_string)
 ```

-The `r` before the string is to ensure that string is treated as a raw string.
+The `r` before the string is to ensure that the string is treated as a raw string.
 This is important, as otherwise the `\` character is treated as an escape.

 - Next you can remove any character straight after the `£` sign, as long as it's not a whitespace character, using the `\S` pattern.